igorrcosta/alfie/README.md

 # **alfie**
+## ALFIE: Anonymous Loci Finder
-## ALFIE: python package for the acquisition of anonymous or anchor loci datasets!
+A python package for the acquisition of anonymous or anchor loci datasets

 #### Thank you for downloading alfie!